UCD-193AB-ws24/DavisAutonomousRaceCar/README.md

 This will:
 - Start **particle filter localization**.
 - Load the **pre-existing map**.
-- Begin estimating the car’s real-time position.
+- Begin estimating the car's real-time position.

 ### **2. Set the Initial Pose in RViz**
 1. Open **RViz** (it should launch automatically).
 2. Click **"2D Pose Estimate"** from the toolbar.
 3. Click and drag on the map where the car is physically located.

-Now, the car’s estimated pose should be visualized as a cluster of particles.
+Now, the car's estimated pose should be visualized as a cluster of particles.

 ### **3. Verify Localization**
 Run: